aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Protects worksheet.

+**Remarks**

 This method can protect worksheet in all versions of Excel file.

 **Example**